-- (1) The last attorney representing Mr. Gillespie in this case was permitted to withdraw on October 1, 2009. - (2) In the 21 months or so which have transpired since October of 2009, Mr. Gillespie has been without legal counsel, and has represented himself for these past 21 months. - (3) Not only has Mr. Gillespie not had the benefit of any legal training, but he also labors under the strain of some serious health issues which have been with him since this litigation began. - (4) Notwithstanding the foregoing, Mr. Gillespie has made considerable effort to comply with Mr. Rodems' fairly comprehensive and exhaustive discovery requests, as demonstrated by the June 25, 2010 letter and attachments which Mr. Gillespie sent to Mr. Rodems. - (7) Marion County Deputy Carl Dunlap advised undersigned counsel via telephone that, were they to ultimately arrest Mr. Gillespie, it would be likely that Mr. Gillespie would sit in the Marion County Jail for weeks until he could be transferred to the Hillsborough County Jail. - (8) Justice will not be served if Mr. Gillespie is jailed. - (9) Furthermore, given his health status, he will most definitely not "hold the keys" to his jail cell, as his ability to respond to discovery will then be virtually lost. - (10) Perhaps most importantly to this Honorable Court, this case will not advance any faster nor will the issues be resolved any quicker if Mr. Gillespie is jailed. - (11) The only possible interest served by jailing Mr. Gillespie would perhaps be that Mr. Rodems will enjoy some degree of retribution against Mr. Gillespie, although undersigned counsel finds it hard to believe that Mr. Rodems would be so motivated.
+- (3) Not only has Mr. Gillespie not had the benefit of any legal training, but he also labors under the strain of some serious health issues which have been with him since this litigation began. - (4) Notwithstanding the foregoing, Mr. Gillespie has made considerable effort to comply with Mr. Rodems' fairly comprehensive and exhaustive discovery requests, as demonstrated by the June 25, 2010 letter and attachments which Mr. Gillespie sent to Mr. Rodems. - (7) Marion County Deputy Carl Dunlap advised undersigned counsel via telephone that, were they to ultimately arrest Mr. Gillespie, it would be likely that Mr. Gillespie would sit in the Marion County Jail for weeks until he could be transferred to the Hillsborough County Jail. - (8) Justice will not be served if Mr. Gillespie is jailed. - (9) Furthermore, given his health status, he will most definitely not "hold the keys" to his jail cell, as his ability to respond to discovery will then be virtually lost. - (10) Perhaps most importantly to this Honorable Court, this case will not advance any faster nor will the issues be resolved any quicker if Mr. Gillespie is jailed. - (11) The only possible interest served by jailing Mr. Gillespie would perhaps be that Mr. Rodems will enjoy some degree of retribution against Mr. Gillespie, although undersigned counsel finds it hard to believe that Mr. Rodems would be so motivated7.

-&lt;sup>7 Gillespie believes retribution, not justice, is part of Mr. Rodems' motivation, and to disrupt the appellate process in 2D10-5197, and to force a settlement on terms favorable to Defendants.
+7 Gillespie believes retribution, not justice, is part of Mr. Rodems' motivation, and to disrupt the appellate process in 2D10-5197, and to force a settlement on terms favorable to Defendants.

-17. The Court denied the motion, but offered the parties use of a hearing room Tuesday June 21, 2011 at 10:30AM to conduct a deposition duces tecum.
+14. The Court denied the motion8, but offered the parties use of a hearing room Tuesday June 21, 2011 at 10:30AM to conduct a deposition duces tecum.
 Once the deposition duces tecum was complete the Court would withdraw the arrest order.
 Transcript, June 16, 2011, page 15:

-THE COURT: And, I -- at this point in time, 14 his coming here is on a voluntary basis.
-If he 15 comes in on a voluntary basis on Tuesday, he brings 16 the documents, including the trust documents, which 17 I'll review in camera -- okay -- and willing to sit

-- 17 I'll review in camera -- okay -- and willing to sit 18 for a deposition under oath, a full deposition - 19 under oath, then I'll take that all into - 20 consideration; and, and as far as I'm concerned, if - 21 he does produce the documents, he does sit for - 22 deposition, at that point in time, I'd be inclined - 23 to withdraw any pick-up order.
+''' THE COURT: And, I -- at this point in time, 14 his coming here is on a voluntary basis.
+If he 15 comes in on a voluntary basis on Tuesday, he brings 16 the documents, including the trust documents, which 17 I'll review in camera -- okay -- and willing to sit 18 for a deposition under oath, a full deposition 19 under oath, then I'll take that all into 20 consideration; and, and as far as I'm concerned, if 21 he does produce the documents, he does sit for 22 deposition, at that point in time, I'd be inclined 23 to withdraw any pick-up order. '''